haeinkong/haeinkong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## Hello! 👋
+**Hello!** 👋

-I'm Haein, a first year PhD student in Library & Information Science at Rutgers University.
+I'm Haein (해인), a first year PhD student in Library & Information Science at Rutgers University.

 My research interest is in digital health, computational social science, and human-centered data science.
 I’m interested in applying computational methods and data science to understand, measure, and predict mental health.